ldoguin/freecodecamp-survey/README.md

   </body>
 </html>
 ```

-The styles.css file is exactly the same.
+The styles.css file is exactly the same than the original.
+To get both content you can open https://survey-form.freecodecamp.rocks/ in your browser, right click on the page and you should see something like "view page source".
+Click on that and you will see the code of the page.
+While you are in this view you can click on link like `style.css` and get the CSS as well.

 To test it you can go in your browser and select file, open, than select index.html.
 Take a look at your browser URL, it shows a path to a local file.
 And you should see somehting like this, that does not do anything when you click on submit.

 ![The screenshot of the survey from created during the freecode camp Survery lesson](images/htmlform.png)

 The question then is, how do we deploy it to a website, how do we make it do something ?
-We need some backend code to be executef after the click.
-And then make that code store the from content in a database.
+We need some backend code to be executed after the click.
+And then make that code store the form content in the database.

 ## Step 2 - Git, Github, Netlify